What are dividends and how are they taxed?

 Remember, you will be able to claim the ₹1,000 TDS as tax credits while filing your ITR.

-:bulb: For NRIs, the companies are liable to deduct a TDS of 20% and the individual is required to report it under ‘Income chargeable at special rates.’
+:bulb: For NRIs, the companies are liable to deduct a TDS of 20% and the individual is required to report the dividend under ‘Income chargeable at special rates.’

 Can I claim any expenses against the dividend income?